Osteoporosis Exercise Program in Hong Kong

 One of the great features of Onero™ is that you don’t need to exercise five days of the week.
 Research has found that just 2 exercise sessions a week is enough to stimulate bone, improve muscle and help prevent falls.
 In fact, the original research that underpins Onero™ included only 1 hour of exercise a week.

-No. Wear comfortable clothing which allows you to squat without restriction and shoes with as little support as possible to maximize the effect of the impact loading exercises.
+No special clothing is required.
+Please wear comfortable clothing which allows you to squat without restriction and shoes with as little support or padding as possible to maximize the effect of the impact loading exercises.

 Yes.
 Onero is not a replacement for your current osteoporosis treatments.